JPFrancoia/JPFrancoia.github.io/_posts/2023-01-14-authentication-sso.md

 ```

 You will notice that the `init()` function is taking three parameters from
-the envronment.
+the environment.
 This is a good development practice, because this kind
 of variables are likely to change between deployments (like dev, staging
 or production) and it allows us to decouple the code from the config, in
 accordance to the [Twelve-Factor App principles]("https://12factor.net/").